 - Who is my main point of contact?

-Using the coaching and understanding questions about removes the ‘follow the recipe‘ process and constructs a ‘partner for progress’ process.
+Using the coaching and understanding questions removes the ‘follow the recipe‘ process and constructs a ‘partner for progress’ process.